 But here?
 They’re easy to attach to this retaining wall, it’s like they were built for this!
 I love how they add to the feeling of the space- I just want to hang out here every night now.

 Phew… alright, you guys- I’m going to leave it at that!
-I have a video tour coming of the two patio spaces later this week and I’m so excited to show you how it all ties together!
 I can’t wait to move back into our house and to eat dinner out here… probably every night for the next 4 months ;) Ps.
 Aren’t my garden blooms so lovely?
 All that weeding is paying off!